Victor Skumin: Early life and education

 Victor Skumin was born on 30 August 1948 in Penza Oblast, RSFSR, where his father – Andrew Skumin (Андре́й Ску́мин) – was an officer of MGB of the USSR.
 He was the Colonel of Justice, WWII Veteran.
 After the birth of Victor, the family moved to the city of Kazan, where his father was appointed to the post of Chairman of the Military Tribunal of the Internal Troops of the Volga Military District.

 The family many times moved from one city to another, where Andrew Skumin was appointed to a new post.
 These cities, in particular, were Penza, Chelyabinsk, and Petrozavodsk.
 For this reason, he studied in various educational institutions.

 Skumin studied medicine at the Kharkiv National Medical University.
 The history of the higher medical school in Kharkiv is more than 200 years long and closely connected with the history of Vasily Karazin Kharkiv National University, because it sprang from its Medical Faculty.
-The University – one of the oldest University of the Russian Empire and the Soviet Union – was founded in 1804, a decree about its foundation was signed by the Emperor of Russia Alexander I, and the first Statutes of the University were approved at that time.
+The university – one of the oldest University of the Russian Empire and the Soviet Union – was founded in 1804, a decree about its foundation was signed by the Emperor of Russia Alexander I, and the first Statutes of the university were approved at that time.
 In the Kharkiv University were laid high scientific standards.
 Its history is connected with the names of the Nobel Laureates – Lev Landau, Simon Kuznets, Élie Metchnikoff – and other distinguished scientists.

 Skumin graduated the Medical University in 1973 with diploma with honours.
 In 1968, when he was still a medical student, he proposed the term Culture of Health, which has become widespread.
 The main task of a Culture of Health is to implement innovative health programs that support a holistic approach to physical, mental and spiritual well-being.

 Victor Skumin is married.
-He has two sons – Andrew and Maxim, as well as granddaughter Alice Skumina and grandson Alexey Skumin.
+He has two sons.